arnejad/multiclass-classification/readme.md

 # Multi-class Classification
 In this repository implementation of some multiclass classification algorithms have been provided.
-Some of these algorithms have been designed for muti class inputs except Bayesian Regression which is banary and uses one-vs-rest strategy.
+These algorithms have been designed for multi-class input labels except Bayesian Regression which is a binary implementation and uses one-vs-rest strategy.
 Below you can find the list of the implemented algorithms.

 * multinomial Logistic Regression
 * Weighted Logistic Regression
 * Bayesian Logistic Regression (Two classes using one-vs-rest)
 * Gaussian Generative classification
 * Gaussian Naive Bayes Classification
+* Weighted Voting (an ensemble learning method)

 ## Results
 Three datasets, PIE, VOC, MSRC was used for evaluating the code.
 Below you can find the result of each algorithm using *5-folding*.